gaphor/gaphor/docs/event_system.md

       self.comment = comment
 ```

-Now you want to register handler for your event type:
+Next we register a handler for your event type:

-    from generic.event import subscriber
+    from gaphor.misc.generic.event import subscriber

     @subscriber(CommentAdded)
     def print_comment(ev):
-      print "Got new comment: %s" % ev.comment
+        print(f"Got new comment: {ev.comment}")

-Then you just call `generic.event.handle` function with `CommentAdded`
+Finally call `generic.event.handle` function with `CommentAdded` instance as
-instance as its argument:
+its argument, in order to execute the subscribed handler to print the comment:

-    from generic.event import handle
+    from gaphor.misc.generic.event import handle

     handle(CommentAdded(167, "Hello!"))  # prints `Got new comment: Hello!`

-This is how it works.

-## Event inheritance

-## Using per-application event API

 ## API reference